fatshotty/jsorrery/README.md

 # JS-Orrery Home Assistant Card
 Download `js-orrery-ha-card.js` and put it in `/www/` folder.
-Reference it in resources section in your Home Assistant.
+Reference it in resources section in your Home Assistant: `/local/js-orrery-ha-card.js`
+Then reload Home Assistant

 ### Use the card
 Just create a card and use this configuration:

 ```
 type: 'custom:jsorrery-card'
 autoplay: true / false